Tanishqua-Simform/django/readme.md

 With this I have completed all the functionalities for my Project.
 I will do some cleaning on monday.

 So that's it for today, see you on monday.
 Bye!

+##### Dt.
+21 Apr, 2025.

+Today, I have formatted the code for my SimFood project.
+The link to my project is - [SimFood](https://github.com/Tanishqua-Simform/SimFood)

+I have my evaluation scheduled on day after tomorrow.
+So I will do revision for that tomorrow.

+So that's it for today, see you tomorrow.
+Bye!